Vivd-Consulting/dragon/README.md

 # Dragon Dash

+Dragon is an internal Next.js application for managing clients, projects, env variables, time tracking, invoicing, book-keeping and reporting for software development agencies.

 ## Quickstart
 In the root of the project, run: `yarn install`.
 That will make the `hasura-cli` available for the project.
 Invoke it with `yarn hasura ...`.